kindgracekind/hackygc/readme.md

 ## Limitations

+- Reactions aren't sent between users.

+- There may be a >10 second latency before messages are forwarded.

-This is a proof of concept hacked together in an afternoon.
-Script may be buggy, or may not scale well, use at your own risk!
+- This is a proof of concept hacked together in an afternoon.
+Script may be buggy, or may not scale well.
+Use at your own risk!

-Reaction forwarding is not implemented.